systemadmin-lab/rejuan_Anik/README.md

 ---

 >  “Code is like poetry — it has rhythm, logic, and beauty.”
+> "The tech world doesn't need more AI chasers; it needs AI Architects who can cage the beast"
 > _– Rejuan Anik_